-Name of company Place of incorporation and operation Number of issued and fully paid ordinary shares Par value of each share Percentage of shares held by the Corporation Property development West Rail Property Development Limited, and its 13 wholly owned subsidiaries Hong Kong 51 'A' 49 'B' \$10 \$10 100% Nil Property management The Metropolis Management Company Limited Hong Kong 25,500 'A' 24,500 'B' \$1 \$1 100% Nil
+Name of company Place of incorporation and operation Particulars of issued and paid up capital Percentage of shares held by the Corporation

+Property development

+West Rail Property

+Development Limited,

+and its 11 wholly Hong Kong 51 'A' shares 100%

+owned subsidiaries 49 'B' shares Nil

+Property management

+The Metropolis

+Management Hong Kong 25,500 'A' shares 100%

+Company Limited 24,500 'B' shares Nil

 These entities are held by the Corporation for the sole purpose of developing commercial or residential property along the West Rail, Phase I route on behalf of the Government.
 Their financial statements are excluded from consolidation as the Corporation has no effective control over nor beneficial interests in the net assets of these entities, other than the amount of capital provided.
+Two subsidiaries namely Kwai Fong Property Development Limited and Tin Shui Wai Property Development Limited were deregistered on 3 October 2014.
+Accordingly, the number of wholly owned subsidiaries of West Rail Property Development Limited reduced from 13 at 31 December 2013 to 11 at 31 December 2014.